 As Gaza's communication blackout grinds on, some fear it is imperiling lives.

-TEL AVIV, Israel — Juliette Touma is the spokesperson for the United Nations agency that delivers aid to Gaza.
+TEL AVIV, Israel — Juliette Touma is the director of communications for the United Nations agency that delivers aid to Gaza.
 She was there earlier this week, but she couldn't do her job.

 "I mean I couldn't even hold a phone call to record an interview, like I'm doing with you now," Touma told NPR shortly after she returned.